Top 21 things to do and see in Haight-Ashbury, San Francisco

 8. Love on Haight -Tie Dye clothing store

 The store has some cool psychedelic art and artistic clothing collections.
-The prices were a little high but it is expected because of the location!
+I found the prices to be a little high, but it is expected because of the location!

 9. Booksmith – Bookstore